Udacity Vs Coursera 2023: Ultimate Comparison

 Udacity Reviews

-There are many reviews on Udacity that claim that they can tell you if the platform is worth investing your money in or not.
-However, such reviews totally focus on stale and generic points such as prices, courses, topics, and the like.
+Many reviews on Udacity claim that they can tell you whether the platform is worth investing your money in.
+However, such reviews focus on stale and generic points such as prices, courses, topics, etc.

-However, what is important is even the learning experience of users.
-Many times platforms might get a great ranking because of the looks, the great offers, and endless free courses,
+However, what is essential is even the learning experience of users.
+Many times, platforms might get a great ranking because of the looks, the great offers, and endless free courses,

 Udacity Vs Coursera - Customer Review